All Practical Scholarship applications must be submitted no later than September 30th in the year preceding entry to the School.

 All scholarships can be supplemented by means-tested bursaries should there be a proven need.

-All candidates are automatically entered for Academic and All-Rounder Scholarships.
+All candidates are automatically entered for Academic Scholarships.

 Scholarships and Bursaries.
 There are no separate scholarship papers in the entrance examinations.
-We make awards to boys who perform exceptionally well in these examinations and at a separate interview; we take into account information received from the boy's current school.
+We make awards to boys who perform exceptionally well in these examinations and at a separate interview.
+Non-specific All-Rounder Scholarships are also awarded on the basis of expected strong contribution to the extra-curricular life of the School.
+We take into account information received from the boy's current school

 13+ entry: Up to 5 major academic scholarships each to the value of at least 10% of the school fee.
 Up to 12 minor academic scholarships (known as Exhibitions) each to the value of up a maximum value 10% of the school fee.
 Up to 2 all-rounder scholarships each to the value of at least 10% of the school fee.
 Up to 8 scholarships for sport, art, design technology & drama (up to 2 in each subject) each to the value of a £200 department programme and associated materials.

 16+ entry: Please see the Applying to MTS: 16+ Information.

 The following scholarships need to be applied for once you have registered your son here.

 Please note: You can only apply for ONE practical scholarship.